PelionIoT/mbed-cloud-sdk-java/backends/pelioncloud_devicemanagement/docs/TenantAccountsUsersApi.md

 <a name="removeAccountUserFromGroups"></a>
 # **removeAccountUserFromGroups**
-> UpdatedResponse removeAccountUserFromGroups(accountId, userId, body)
+> UserInfoResp removeAccountUserFromGroups(accountId, userId, body)

 Remove user from groups.